 Installing DKP

-Copy the prepared configuration file to the Bastion host (for example, to ~/deckhouse).
-Change to that directory and start the installer using the following command:
+Copy the prepared configuration file to the host from which you run the installation (for example, ~/deckhouse on the bastion).
+Go to that directory and start the installer:

 If you get the 509: certificate signed by unknown authority error…